All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 gardie-design-social-media-marketing-a-eC_o3TRCU-unsplash.jpg

-Misophonia – is a neurological phenomenon in which a person feels a strong negative emotional reaction to certain sounds.
-Translated from Greek, "μῖσος" means "hate", and "φωνή" – means "sound", that is, literally it is "hate of sounds".
+Misophonia is a neurological phenomenon in which a person experiences a strong negative emotional reaction to certain sounds.
+Translated from Greek, "μῖσος" means "hatred," and "φωνή" means "sound," so it literally translates to "hatred of sounds."

-It's not just annoyance at the loud music of neighbors or the noise of the freeway outside the window.
-People with misophonia often react with aggression or anxiety to completely mundane sounds that most do not even notice:
+It is not just irritation from loud music from neighbors or the noise of the highway outside the window.
+People with misophonia often react with aggression or anxiety to completely mundane sounds that most people don’t even notice:

-• The rustle of bags or the rustle of paper
+• Rustling of bags or crinkling of paper

 jakub-kapusnak-pmWWWA-SMlA-unsplash.jpg

-Imagine sitting in a cafe, enjoying coffee, but someone nearby starts sipping loudly.
-You are overcome by a wave of irritation, you feel the heart start beating faster and there is only one thought in your head – run away or make a person stop.
+Imagine you are sitting in a café, enjoying your coffee, but someone nearby starts slurping loudly.
+A wave of irritation washes over you, you feel your heart start to race, and only one thought crosses your mind – to escape or to make the person stop.

 • Anger and irritation